wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <p><span style="font-size: large; font-weight: 600">Axis Tab</span></p>

 The Axis tab lets you customize the Y axis.
-The customizaiton is the same for both Line Plot and Point Plot.
+The customization is the same for both Line Plot and Point Plot.
 See [Use a Logarithmic Y Axis for Skewed Data](ui_charts.html#use-a-logarithmic-y-axis-for-skewed-data) and  [Use ICE/Binary Prefixes in Y Axes and Legends](ui_charts.html#use-icebinary-prefixes-in-y-axis-and-legends) for instructions.

 <table>
 <tbody>